-Studying Business Administration
+Studying Business Administration in Germany

 Business school graduates study how companies work.